 New students register at an assigned date and time.
 Registration times for new arts and science students is determined by the date of application to the College.
-Registration times for new career and limited enrolment program students is determined by the date and time assigned to their program.
+Registration times for new career and limited enrolment program students are determined by the date and time assigned to that specific program.